Kraigie/nostrum/guides/intro/gateway_intents.md

 # Gateway Intents

-The Discord API allows you to fine tune the payloads that are received by your bot through gateway intents.
+The Discord API allows you to fine-tune the payloads that are received by your bot through gateway intents.

 When connecting to Discord you can instruct Discord on which events you want to receive (i.e. messages, user presences, etc.).

-Nostrum allows you to set these intents within your configuration, **by default all non-privileged intents are enabled**.
+Nostrum allows you to set these intents within your bots' options.

 To pass intents, configure them in your supervisor tree as part of `t:Nostrum.Bot.bot_options/0`, via the `:intents` field.